Five Successful Organisations That Recruit for Attitude

 There’s no profundity in saying that a happy workplace is one that respects and supports its employees.
 To preserve such an ecosystem, recruiting for attitude is essential.
 In the recruitment process, Toyota prizes good communication, a strong propensity for teamwork and a willingness to improve above all else.
 Toyota is one of the highest grossing companies worldwide and in recent years it has also ranked as one of the top 20 companies to work for in the UK.

 In 2016, Happy’s Chief Happiness Officer Henry Stewart had the opportunity to visit Toyota’s factory in Derbyshire – click here to read his thoughts on how Toyota have created a Happy Workplace on the Happy Manifesto website.

 How could you implement ‘recruit for attitude, train for skill’ in your organisation, and what would be the barriers to implementing this?

 Why not sign up to our newsletter?

 Sign up to our monthly newsletter, full of tips, tricks and news to help you to be happier and more productive at work.

 Want to learn more?

-Happy now host a brand new workshop at our training centre: Successful Recruitment and Selection.
+Happy now host a brand new workshop at our training centre: Successful Recruitment and Induction.
 In this one-day workshop on 13th Aug 2019, we will share with you Happy’s method of recruiting staff and how to create job descriptions that accurately reflect what’s needed to make sure you get it right first time.
 Plus, you will explore what is needed to set up your new recruits’ to succeed during their probation period.
 It is currently available at a special introductory price of just £195 + VAT per person.

 Please contact us for details of upcoming public course dates, or for availability and pricing of private group courses for your organisation.